Donor Profile

 The strategy was based on consultations with Dutch, international, and African knowledge institutions and think tanks, as well as CSOs, international organizations, and partners in African countries.

 The Netherlands also provides a range of support to 12 specific LDCs on the SDGs.
-Those countries largely coincide with the Netherlands’ focus regions and include Benin, Burkina Faso, Burundi, Ethiopia, Mali, Mozambique, Niger, Palestine territories, South Sudan, Sudan, Uganda, and Yemen.
+Those countries largely coincide with the Netherlands’ focus regions and include Benin, Burkina Faso, Burundi, Ethiopia, Mali, Mozambique, Niger, the Palestinian territories, South Sudan, Sudan, Uganda, and Yemen.

-Since the beginning of the Russian war in Ukraine in February 2022, the Netherlands has been a key provider of support to Ukraine.
+Since the beginning of the full-scale Russian invasion of in Ukraine in February 2022, the Netherlands has been a key provider of support to Ukraine.
 On December 21, 2023, the Netherlands launched its support package of 2024 to Ukraine, totaling EUR102 million ( US$111 million) and aimed at providing urgent needs to help Ukraine get through winter and prepare for spring.

-The four parties ( PVV, VDD, NSC, BBB) negotiating to form a new coalition government have generally negative views on immigration and asylum seekers.
+The four parties ( PVV, VDD, NSC, BBB) in the coalition government have generally negative views on immigration and asylum seekers.
 As a result, funding towards peace and security, as well as humanitarian support and migration are expected to be prioritized.
 Since the war in Ukraine has caused Ukrainians to flee and settle in the Netherlands, providing military and humanitarian relief to Ukraine could be used as a mechanism to prevent further immigration to the Netherlands.
-Also, in terms of regional focus, ODA may primarily be focused on countries that host many refugees or asylum seekers in order to prevent further migration to the Netherlands.
+In terms of regional focus, ODA may primarily be focused on countries that host many refugees or asylum seekers in order to prevent further migration to the Netherlands.

 Budget